Kenworks Ventures Company Limited in Nairobi Kenya is one of the leading suppliers of Styrofoam in East Africa.

 APPLICATIONS OF STYROFOAM

-- Insulations for ceilings, roofs walls and floors.
+- Insulation for ceilings, roofs walls and floors.

 - Insulation of prefabricating panels and building elements